Subhas Chakraborty: Later political life

 He was elected a member of the CPI(M) West Bengal state committee in 1971.
 He was elected as an MLA from the Belgachia East constituency in 1977 and continued representing it until his death in 2009.

 In 1982, he became the state minister of Sports, Youth affairs and Milk development.
 In 1987 became a cabinet minister of Sports, Youth affairs and Tourism department.
 In 1991 also, he was the cabinet minister for same departments.

 In 1996, he became the cabinet minister of Transport and Sports.
 He got the additional charge for Hooghly River Bridge Commissioners also in 2001.

 In 2006, he was the cabinet minister of Transport, Sports and Youth Services.
 He served in those capacities until his death in 2009.
 He became a member of the state secretariat of the Party in 2008.

 Throughout his life Subhas remained controversial, but was a down-to-earth person.
 He was more a mass leader than a political leader.

 He was deeply involved with the world of sports and culture, as also with a string of social activities.
-He was the person whose determination created Salt Lake stadium, one of the largest of its kind in Asia.
+He was the person whose determination called for the creation of Salt Lake stadium, one of the largest of its kind in Asia at that time.

 Chakraborty was also the vice-president of the CITU's West Bengal branch.
 He was also a member of national council of CITU.

 Due to emerging differences with the party leadership, he had decided to leave the party in early-2000s.
 However, he was desisted by Jyoti Basu and other leaders.